-Previously nominated for Swimming Home (2011), a novel on the insidious harm depression can have on apparently well-turned-out people, Levy is the only female British author to be nominated this year, and the only Jewish one.
+Previously nominated for Swimming Home (2011), a novel on the insidious harm depression can have on apparently well-turned-out people, Levy is the only female British author to be nominated this year.
 The winner will be announced next Tuesday.

 Levy grew up in apartheid South Africa, where her father was imprisoned for being a member of the African National Congress.
 Her family moved to London’s Wembley Park in the late 1960s.
 After training at the Dartington College of Arts, she wrote a number of highly acclaimed plays, and her first novel, Beautiful Mutants (1989), when she was still in her twenties.